FirelyTeam/firely-terminal-pipeline/README.md

 ### v0.5.0 - 2024-12-26

-This version is besides the fix mentioned below identical to v0.4.7.
-Due to the removed options, the last release should have been relased as v0.5.0 already.
+This version is beside the fix mentioned below identical to v0.4.7.
+Due to the previously removed and changed options, the last release should have been released as v0.5.0 already.
 Sorry!

 - Fix: Adjusted color for "All OK" output